ettiennecoetzee/bis-vista-eeg-scope/README.md

 # BIS Vista EEG Scope (Python)

 A lightweight viewer for BIS Vista USB studies.
 It reads two‑channel EEG from `.r2a`, converts to microvolts, and displays a scrolling oscilloscope‑style plot with live processed values from the matching `.spa` file.
-It has been tested on the newer BIS Advance system (2-channel)
+It has been tested with the newer BIS Advance system (2-channel) output files.

 ---